How easy is it to find a delicious vegan meal paired with an organic vegan wine in Tuscany?

 At first glance, meat-heavy Tuscany may not seem like the most vegan-friendly Italian region.
 But the truth is, just like everywhere else in the world, you just need to scratch under the surface to find many traditional vegan dishes, including lots of vegan Italian dishes you’ve never heard of.

-In Tuscany, the vegan local specialties include ribollita (vegetables and bean stew), panzanella (a salad of fresh vegetables and beans tossed with crusty bread) and castagnaccio (a cake made from chestnut flour).
+In reality, Italy is a very vegan friendly country, and Tuscany is one of the most vegan friendly regions.
+Here, the vegan local specialties include ribollita (vegetables and bean stew), panzanella (a salad of fresh vegetables and beans tossed with crusty bread) and castagnaccio (a cake made from chestnut flour).
 Yum!

 You’ll find lots more vegan Tuscan specialties in my new book, Italy for Veggie Lovers — coming soon!
 Take a sneak peek at the first chapter here.

 Food aside for a moment, one of the things that Tuscany is famous for in Italy and throughout the world is its wine, with some of the most famous Tuscan wines being Chianti, Chianti Classico, Maremma and Montalcino.

 Surely these wines are all vegan, right?
 What can be more vegan than a drink made of grapes??
 Unfortunately, it’s a bit more complicated than that.

 During the fining stage of winemaking, any number of animal-derived products as filters, including casein (from cow’s milk), albumin (from chicken’s eggs), gelatin (made from various animal body parts) and isinglass (from fish swim bladder).

 Clarification occurs naturally in wine, but, for commercial reasons, this process is often accelerated to make the wine ready for consumption quicker.